 10) DUI arrests have dropped nearly 50% since the CA State Legislature enacted a law in 1990 that stipulated that the legal limit for BAC would be 0.08%.

 11) But Southern California DUI arrests may be on the increase.
 In 2006, for instance, 197,248 people were arrested for DUI in the state; in 2007, 203,866 people were arrested for DUI.

 12) Anecdotal and statistical evidence suggests that the quality of your DUI defense attorney can make a major difference in terms of your sentencing.

 If you or a family member has been charged with driving under the influence in Hollywood or elsewhere in Southern California, the choice of your attorney can be incredibly important in terms of your future and finances.

-One reputable and credentialed lawyer who handles Southern California DUI arrests is Attorney Michael Kraut of the Kraut Law Group.
+One reputable and credentialed lawyer who handles Southern California DUI arrests is Attorney Michael Kraut of the Kraut Criminal & DUI Lawyers.
 What sets Attorney Kraut apart?
 First of all, he attended Harvard Law School.
 Second, he has won wide praise from local prosecutors and judges.
 Third, he worked for many years first as a Deputy District Attorney for Los Angeles – prosecuting the very kinds of cases he now defends.
 This expanded perspective allows him to make innovative strategic decisions to help his clients in unique ways.

 If you have been arrested for a DUI in Beverly Hills or you are under investigation for driving under the influence in Southern California, please contact Los Angeles criminal defense attorney Michael Kraut for 24/7 assistance by phone at (323) 464-6453 or toll free at (888) 334-6344 or online.